nicknettleton/PREPARE-Challenge/README.md

 ## Summary

-The objective of the competition was to predict individuals' future cognitive capacity based on social determinants, as a risk indicator for Alzheimer's.
+The objective of the competition was to predict individuals' future cognitive capacity based on social determinants, as a risk indicator for Alzheimer's, with an emphasis on explainability of predictions.
 Our solution was placed #2 in the Model Area.

 The main prediction model is an ensemble of [LightGBM](https://lightgbm.readthedocs.io/en/stable/), [XGBoost](https://xgboost.ai/) and [CatBoost](https://catboost.ai/) regressors, implemented with a [VotingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingRegressor.html).
 The hyperparameters were optimized using [Optuna](https://optuna.org/).